anti-dave/COMP-4110-Exploding-Game/README.md

 # Project for COMP-4110-Software-Engineering
 anti-dave - David DaCosta

 rcucciara - Robert Cucchiara

-This will eventually be a video game based on the popular game "Exploding Kittens"
+We will be implementing a windows video game based on the popular game "Exploding Kittens" using the Unity game engine.

 Working title: BadKitten